One breast cancer survivor’s story of turning a personal patient solution into a community solution

 “Jackie came in with a very aggressive cancer,” her surgeon said.
 “She came in with multiple lymph nodes involved and the features of the cancer that make it very aggressive and difficult, sometimes, to treat.”
 Because of this, a chemotherapy-first approach was the best option for Jackie.
 “We were able to do that today with this comprehensive care that we offer.”

 “I was referred from my gynecologist,” Jackie explained.
 “When I called her, she did tell me I needed to get with an oncologist first.
-So I made my appointment with Dr. Nagaiah, and that same day I went right over and I saw both of them the same day.”
+So I made my appointment, and that same day I went right over and I saw both of them the same day.”

 Multidisciplinary Care

-The next generation sequencing Dr. Nagaiah is referring to is a form of genomic testing.
+Next generation sequencing is a form of genomic testing.
 Not to be confused with genetic testing, which looks at inherited traits that affect cancer risk, genomic tests look directly at tumor tissue to help determine the best way to treat a particular cancer.
 Arizona Oncology offers both.

 Comprehensive Care